Tiffany-Bergett/Data_projects_TripleTen/Zuber/README.md

     - `'record_id'`: weather record code
     - `'ts'`: record date and time (time rounded to the hour)
     - `'temperature'`: temperature when the record was taken
-    - `'description'`: brief description of weather conditions, e.g. "light rain" or "scattered clouds"
+    - `'description'`: a brief description of weather conditions, e.g. "light rain" or "scattered clouds"

 ### Description:
 - 6 Step SQL query.
-- Exploratory data analysis and investigation whether the duration of rides from the Loop to O'Hare International Airport changes on rainy Saturdays.
+- Exploratory data analysis and investigation of whether the duration of rides from the Loop to O'Hare International Airport changes on rainy Saturdays.
-- Purpose was to find patterns in the available information from competitors to understand passenger preferences and the impact of external factors on rides.

 ### Assumptions:
 - There isn't a direct connection between the trips table and weather_records table in the database.